Cybersecurity malware security program Data secure

 Cybersecurity governance is about delegating responsibility for various tasks.
 It’s also about educating employees, managers, and higher-ups about their own responsibility and keeping them accountable if something does happen.

 A great example of cybersecurity governance comes from the National Institute of Standards and Technology (NIST) Risk Management Framework (RMF).
 They use a tiered approach that promotes integrating and adapting various cybersecurity methods as a system grows and develops.
-For this, the system must be constantly monitored and all levels of decision-makers must be involved in the process.
+Constantly monitor the system and involve all decision-making levels in the process.

 #4: Involving Leadership

 The only way to implement a successful enterprise-wide cybersecurity strategy is with the support and leadership of the top decision-makers.
-They must be the ones to hold people accountable and make sure all the processes are respected and followed.
+They must ensure all processes are respected, followed properly, and held accountable.

 In addition, they are also the ones that must ensure access to resources and information for all the people involved in the cybersecurity process.